 Fresh bed linen is provided when you arrive and can be changed during your stay if you are a long-term volunteer.
-We have two shower and toilet blocks, unisex and each fitted with two western style toilets and two showers: one hot and one cold.
+We have shower and toilet blocks, unisex and fitted with western style toilets and hot water showers.
 During your stay, you look after their own space by keeping your personal area tidy and rooms swept.

 All your meals are provided during your stay; lunch and dinner are hot meals delivered to the volunteer house and breakfast materials are provided for you to eat/prepare as you wish.
 Clean drinking water is also provided in a number of locations on-site for staff and volunteers.

-Lunch and dinner arrive around 12-1215 and 17-1715, respectively.
 All meals are vegetarian.
-You must inform us if you have any special dietary requirements before your arrival to the center allowing our kitchen staff to plan for your arrival.
+You must inform us if you have any special dietary requirements before your arrival to the center allowing our staff to plan for your arrival.
 You will also have space to store both dry goods and refrigerated items, like ice cream or fruit, for example, that you purchase while staying with us.

-We also have on-site laundry where you are welcome to do your laundry at your convenience.
+On-site laundry is available where you are welcome to do your laundry at your convenience.
 Laundry detergent is provided and your coordinator will show you the washing machines.